IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/Misc_MLDL_Examples/README.md

        MLDL_TOP/scripts
        MLDL_TOP/submission_templates/*/

-## Setting up LSF with Docker (only required if PowerAI is not installed locally on LSF compute nodes)
+## Setting up LSF with Docker (only required if IBM PowerAI is not installed locally on LSF compute nodes)

 1).
 Prepare IBM Spectrum LSF to run jobs in Docker container by following [LSF docker integration instruction]( https://www.ibm.com/support/knowledgecenter/en/SSWRJV_10.1.0/lsf_docker/lsf_docker_prepare.html).
 Make sure the selected compute servers have Docker engine installed and enabled

 2).
-Configure LSF Docker Application profile for PowerAI image by adding the following lines into end of lsb.applications:
+Configure LSF Docker Application profile for IBM PowerAI image by adding the following lines into end of lsb.applications:

 For IBM Power